fluxninja/aperture/docs/content/reference/policies/spec.md

 <dd>

 (string) The flow label key for identifying sessions.
-If label key is specified, _FlowRegulator_ acts as a sticky filter.
+If label key is specified, _Flow Regulator_ acts as a sticky filter.
 The series of flows with the same value of label key get the same decision as long as the accept*percentage is same or higher.
-If label key is not specified, \_FlowRegulator* acts as a stateless filter.
+If label key is not specified, \_Flow Regulator* acts as a stateless filter.
 Percentage of flows are selected randomly.

 </dd>
 </dl>